Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 He said, you can't replace Justice Scalia, but you can succeed him.

-the fore and and be faithful to the Constitution just as as he had promised the American people uh he would do in making this appointment and I I think these other considerations I think they make they make great fodder on cable news panels but at the end of the day every conversation that I had with President Trump about this is I want the best judge uh and I want to I want to keep my word to the American people to appoint someone in the tradition of the late and great Justice Antonin Scalia.
+But at the end of the day, every conversation that I had with President Trump about this is I want the best judge, and I want to keep my word to the American people to appoint someone in the tradition of the late and great Justice Antonin Scalia.

-They could figure me as Democrats they could figure look this is a replacement seat, the balance doesn't change the man's eminently qualified and save most of their ammo for the next pick.
+They could figure, meaning the Democrats, they could figure, look, this is a replacement seat, the balance doesn't change, the man's eminently qualified and save most of their ammo for the next pick.

-Well let me say we're we hope for the best and frankly I think uh the President and our entire team are heartened by some of the early response.
+And frankly, I think the President and our entire team are heartened by some of the early response.

-I think it at this count seven Democrats in the United States Senate have said that they believe Judge Gorsuch deserves an up or down vote.
+I think at this count, seven Democrats in the United States Senate have said that they believe Judge Gorsuch deserves an up or down vote.

 I have the names right here.

-They are Blumenthal, Chris Coons of Delaware, Heidi Heitkamp of N North Dakota, Mansion, West Virginia, McCaskill, Missouri, Tester, Montana, and Durban, Illinois, except for Durban, Trump won practically all the states those senators are in, many of them up for re-election 2018.
+They are Blumenthal, Chris Coons of Delaware, Heidi Heitkamp of North Dakota, Manchin, West Virginia, McCaskill, Missouri, Tester, Montana, and Durban, Illinois.

 Well, sure.